-The Haacke-Warriner Farmhouse has contextual value for being historically linked to this property, where it has stood since c.1855.
+The Haacke-Warriner Farmhouse has contextual value for being historically linked to this property, where it has stood on its original site since c.1855.

 The property has contextual value because it is a landmark.

 The Haacke-Warriner Farmhouse has contextual value as a landmark near the north-east corner of Major Mackenzie Drive and McCowan Road.